 N95 masks aside, what should we be consuming during this prolonged hazy season?
 Of course there are no magical concoctions that can render us immune to the symptoms of haze-induced conditions, but there are certain foods and drinks which we can include in our diet to boost our immune systems!
-Dr. Lin Kai Wei, Family Physician with Nuffield Medical Group, provides his expertise on how some common foods that you can find at the supermarket have the potential to help our bodies stay strong throughout the fight against the haze.
+Dr. Lin Kai Wei, a Family Physician with Nuffield Medical Group, provides his expertise on how some common foods that you can find at the supermarket have the potential to help our bodies stay strong throughout the fight against the haze.

 What they contain: Vitamin E

 How it helps: Vitamin E is crucial for a strong immune system as it has anti-oxidant properties to help prevent cellular damage.

 How it helps: Vitamin C helps protect against immune system deficiencies, heart diseases and eye diseases.
 Dr Lin says, “Vitamin C is a natural anti-histamine.
 It can be helpful for people who develop allergies due to the haze.
 Vitamin C works by decreasing the amount of histamine in the blood.
 It is recommended that more than 1000mg of vitamin C is ingested through supplements or food.”

 Alternative sources: Kiwi, broccoli, green peppers and pineapples

 What it contains: Omega-3 fatty acids

 How it helps: Omega-3 fatty acids help to reduce inflammation and enhance the function of the body’s immune system.
 They also aid in keeping the heart healthy.